 MacDonald moved to Toronto in 2003, where he became a co-host at the Irish music session at Dora Keogh Irish pub and later became a member of the traditional Irish group, Spraoi.
 Spraoi has played to sold out audiences at the Tranzac, Hugh’s Room and the Brampton Folk Festival.
 In 2006, MacDonald became music director of The Magic of Ireland, an Irish dance and music show, with which he toured the UK, Canada, the USA and Europe.

 In recent years, MacDonald has been a mainstay at the Irish music session at Dora Keogh and Ceili Cottage Irish pub in Toronto as well as producing an Irish/Scottish dance and music show called “Brogue”, which plays at folk clubs and festivals and theatres all over Ontario and the United States.
 Until recently Dan also toured with his brothers Paul and Shawn and his father Lloyd, playing at several festivals and school performances in Ireland and most recently playing several shows for the Celtic Colours festival in Cape Breton.
 MacDonald’s newest project is North Atlantic Drift, a Toronto based trio including himself on fiddle, Brian Taheny on guitar, banjo, mandolin and fiddle and Ross Griffiths on Scottish pipes, Irish pipes and whistle.
 This group features the blending of Scottish, Irish and Cape Breton in many different combinations of instruments, having released 2 CDs and performing at festivals and other events in Ontario and the United States.
-Dan released his first solo recording, Urban/Rural, at Hugh’s Room this year.
+Dan released his first solo recording, Urban/Rural, at Hugh’s Room in 2018.